 The Company may in special cases approve exceptions to the above restrictions (art.
 5 para.
 3, 4 and 5 of the Articles of Association).
 After due consultation with the persons concerned, the Company is further authorized to delete entries in the share register as shareholder with voting rights with retroactive effect if they were effected on the basis of false information or if the respective person does not provide the information pursuant to art.
 5 para.
 3 of the Articles of Association.
 The concerned person has to be immediately informed about the deletion.
 Until an acquirer of shares becomes a shareholder with voting rights for the shares in accordance with art.
-5 of the Articles of Association, he/she may neither exercise the voting rights.
+5 of the Articles of Association, he/she may neither exercise the voting rights connected with the shares nor other rights associated with the voting rights.